Danon Kingly: 2021: five-year-old season

 Danon Kingly did not reappear as a five-year-old until 6 June when he started a 47/1 outsider for the Yasuda Kinen.
 Gran Alegria started odds-on favourite while the other thirteen runners included Schnell Meister, Indy Champ, Salios, Lauda Sion and Danon Premium.
 Ridden for the first time by Yuga Kawada he raced in mid-division before making a sustained run down the centre of the straight.
 Danon Kingly gained the advantage from Indy Champ and Schnell Meister in the last 100 metres and held off the late challenge of Gran Alegria to win by a head.
 After the race Kawada said "He felt a bit tense first entering the track but he had good rhythm during the trip and had plenty of horse left.
 He responded just as I hoped turning the last corner and ran well after that.
 Although he hasn’t been able to put in the best results in the past, he has definitely demonstrated his true strength today and I’m happy to have been a part of it in my first time in the saddle."

+He traveled to Hong Kong to compete in the Hong Kong Mile on December 12, where he finished in 8th place behind Golden Sixty.
+He returned to Japan from Hong Kong on December 14, and was removed from the racing horse registration on December 22.

+Racing statistics

+The following content is based on information from netkeiba.com and the Hong Kong Jockey Club.